jonpas/ASEL/README.md

 Install any libraries using [PlatfromIO CLI](http://docs.platformio.org/en/latest/core.html#piocore).

 PlatformIO files are generated with `$ make init`, they may be added to `.gitignore` and regenerated as long as no manual changes are made to `platformio.ini`.
-All files generated with ASEL Project Templates should however be versione controlled.
+All files generated with ASEL Project Wizard should however be version controlled.